 Request CTRI Services

 All requests must be submitted using the above "Request CTRI Services" link.
 Investigators must become CTRI members before submitting the requests.
 Up to four hours of assistance is available to CTRI members for grant preparation without recharge.
+After 4 hours, you will be charged the regular hourly rate.
 All investigators receiving biostatistics assistance during grant preparation are required to include biostatistics costs in the budgets for their grant proposals (a practice that usually strengthens the applications).

 Since we usually work on multiple projects at a time, advance notice is strongly encouraged.